Jimmy-Vela06/virtual-world/README.md

 ## Features

-This application allows the user to create a world of there own.
+This application allows the user to create a world of their own.
 The user will be able create there own desired road paths.
 Upon creating a path buildings and trees are auto populated.
 Once a road path is created the user can then add items such as cars, traffic lights, cross walks, stop signs, yield and parking